MaorAssayag/Architecture-of-CPU-projects/README.md

-# Architecture of CPU projects
+# Architecture of CPU course projects
 #

 ## LAB 1 - Designing a basic ALU